rubenvannieuwpoort/posts/division-by-constant-signed-integers.md

 # Division by constant signed integers

 Division is a relatively slow operation.
 When the divisor is constant, the division can be optimized significantly.
 In [division by constant unsigned integers](https://rubenvannieuwpoort.nl/posts/division-by-constant-unsigned-integers) I explored how this can be done for unsigned integers.
 In this follow-up article, I cover how we can optimize division by constant signed integers.
 This article essentially provides the same information as [1].

 To optimize signed division, we want to round $\frac{n}{d}$ toward zero.
 This presents some challenges which are different than those for optimizing unsigned division.
-We are only dealing with numbers $n$ with a magnitude $|n|$ of at most $2^{N - 1}$, which means we can always use the round-up method.
+We are only dealing with numbers with a magnitude of at most $2^{N - 1}$, and we will see that this means we can always use the round-up method.
 However, the rounding presents a challenge, since we want to round up when the dividend $n$ is negative.
 Most of the complexity in the implementation comes from correctly handling the rounding.

 ## Mathematical background